Key Takeaways

 Step 2: Document the Scene and Gather Evidence If You Can

 If you’re not seriously injured and it’s safe to do so, begin collecting evidence.
-This can significantly support your insurance claim and any potential legal case.
+This can significantly support your claim and any potential legal case.

 Gather the following, if possible: